 You are responsible for your own degree progression and must have room within your degree to do this program as an elective.
 We strongly recommend that you check with Staff and Student Services to assess whether there is scope in your degree for this unit.

 The placement will occur over a period of six weeks.
 You will work with your host organisation five days a week, Monday to Friday.
 The hours will be determined by the host organisation and will be agreed to prior to commencement of the placement.

 How is my placement organised?

 The Business School will allocate placements according to a student's educational background and interests.
-However, this is dependent on availability and it is not possible to guarantee that a student's role will be directly related to their particular area of study.
+However, this is dependent on availability and it is not possible to guarantee that your role will be directly related to your particular area of study.

 What kind of organisation would I be working for?

 Placements are available in public and/or private sector organisations.

 Tasks will be agreed to at the outset of the placement and will vary between organisations.

 Will I be assigned tasks or to a department specifically related to my degree?